dudisgit/PaPiRus-boardGames/README.md

   upBind[4] = shutdown() -- Bind the button at the very right to call the function as soon as the button is let go

-All of the functions and variables mentioned will be in the library screenTester when imported.
+All of the functions and variables mentioned will be in the library screenTester and screen when imported.

 # Making a game